0PandaDEV/Nextron/README.md

 <img src="https://cdn.discordapp.com/attachments/903181864116826112/1085873702295588874/Nextron_Banner.png" />

-**IMPORTANT: This plugin is renamed to Nextron and was EssentialsP before!**
+**IMPORTANT: This project is being renamed to Nextron.
+Before it was EssentialsP!**

 [Learn More >](https://essentialsp.tk/)